-Dr. Yan offers Traditional Chinese Medicine (TCM) as an alternative medicine treatment for asthma, eczema and food allergies.
-Dr. Yan’s uses Dr. Xiu-Min Li’s researched methods to apply the use of herbal treatments for management of allergies with science and technology.
+Dr. Yan offers Traditional Chinese Medicine (TCM) as an alternative medicine treatment for asthma, eczema, and food allergies.
+Dr. Yan uses Dr. Xiu-Min Li’s researched methods to apply the use of herbal treatments for the management of allergies with science and technology.
 TCM can be used as an alternative to western medicine or as an adjunct to work with your current medications and treatments to improve your conditions.
 Dr. Yan will create a comprehensive, individualized plan for each patient.
 The TCM remedies will be ordered through Columbia Allergy and will be available for pick-up in approximately 1 week from the date the order was placed.

 Eczema Management with TCM

 TCM can be used as an adjunct or alternative therapy for several types of eczema to manage symptoms and reduce the need for topical steroids.
 The types of eczema that can benefit from TCM include: